FuzzyNoodle/Fuzzy-32-Servo-Lord/README.md

 ##### - Chip Frequency Calibrator
 This example calibrates the PC9685 core frequency **using your own arduino board**, which is clocked by external crystal oscillators that are far more accurate (typical 0.002%) than internal RC oscillators.

 Just connect two extra feedback wires and run the sketch.
-Calibration progress will be shown on the Serial Window.
+Calibration progress will be shown on the Serial Window ([example](extras/SerialOutput.txt)).
 After one-time calibration, the output signal may reach +- 1 _us_ (microsecond) accuracy at higher update frequency (~150 Hz or above, see notes below).

 #### Update Frequency and Resolution